antuelle78/awx_advanced_tools/README.md

 docker compose up -d
 ```

 The server will be available at `http://localhost:8001`.
+All API endpoints (except /health) require basic authentication (username: admin, password: password).
+The gateway provides authentication and proxies requests to the server.

 ---

 <a id="api-specification"></a>
 ## 6. API Specification

-The following endpoints are available:
+The following endpoints are available.
+All endpoints (except /health) require basic authentication (username: admin, password: password).

 ### Authentication
 | Endpoint | Method | Description |